This page provides a detailed step-by-step guide for working through a complete AseptSoft project — from opening a module to delivering final exports.

 Use the Simulations panel in the Module Ribbon to visualize fluid flow through your P&ID.

-Fluidstream Simulations show how fluids move through the piping based on the current step's state assignments:
+Fluidstream Simulations show how fluids move through the piping based on the current step's state assignments.
+When the automatic mapping needs an exception on a specific drawing, use Fluid Map Overrides to force-include / force-exclude entities or to add / forbid edges per drawing.

 8️⃣ Step 8: Design Algorithms